You’ve probably noticed a significant increase in the price of groceries during your weekly run.

-According to the 2021 edition of Canada’s Food Price Report, the average man between 31 and 50 spends around $296.61 per month on groceries.
-Women of the same age spend $266.13.
+According to the 2023 edition of Canada’s Food Price Report, the forecasted food expenditure of the average man between 31 and 50 is predicted to be $347 per month.
+Women of the same age are forecasted to spend $311 per month.

 The answer and the outlook for the future might surprise you.
 While groceries have increased, there are still ways you can save on your supermarket trips.

 Average Cost of Food Per Family in Canada 2023

 The annual food price forecast considered family diversity and included tables showing average annual expenditures.

 For example, a family of four, including two parents, a teenage son, and a younger daughter, spends around $16,288.41 on food per year, or $1,357.36 per month.
 Other family situations are detailed, including older couples and single parents.

 These numbers only account for families cooking at home.
 They also don’t consider the need for specialized diets or food delivery services.
 Consequently, it isn’t necessarily indicative of how most Canadians eat but offers insight into how much typical families pay for groceries each year.